Cerge Remonde: Personal life

-He was married to Danish national, Marit Stinus, he had no children.
+He was married to Danish national Marit Stinus, and had no children.

 Death

 On January 19, 2010, Remonde was found slumped at his residence in Makati and was rushed to Makati Medical Center, where he was pronounced dead at 11:51 a.m.
 It was determined that his death was due to cardiac arrest secondary to myocardial infarction.
-His remains laid in state at the Heritage Park in Taguig until January 21, when they were taken to Malacañan Palace, before finally being flown home to his native Cebu on January 22.
+His remains lay in state at the Heritage Park in Taguig until January 21, when they were taken to Malacañan Palace, before finally being flown home to his native Cebu on January 22.
 He was buried on January 24, 2010, at Argao Catholic Cemetery, Argao, Cebu.